Q. What is the difference between a determinate and an indeterminate tomato?

 back to top

-A. Plan to grow a mix of heirlooms and hybrids for a little insurance: The non-hybrid, or open-pollinated heirloom types are beautiful, delicious and a critical part of our genetic heritage, but sometimes they lack the disease-resistance (often labeled VFN) of hybrids.
+A. I grow a mix of heirlooms and hybrids for a little insurance: The non-hybrid, or open-pollinated heirloom types are beautiful, delicious and a critical part of our genetic heritage, but some may they lack the disease-resistance (often labeled VFN) of hybrids.
 I like to mix it up, though my sentimental preference is for the heirlooms.

 Remember that even with hybrids rated as having VFN resistance, the word “resistance” is the operative phrase.
 It means less-susceptible, not immune.
-There is no substitute for good cultural practices, whatever variety you begin with.
+There is no substitute for good cultural practices, whatever variety you begin with (more on that below, in the bulleted list in the question about crop rotation).

 A. Tomatoes want full sun; don’t plan to plant them in a shady spot or they will languish.
 Sun means 7 hours of direct exposure, not a passing ray or two.
-If you don’t have an inground spot with that kind of sun, consider whiskey-barrel sized planters positioned in a sunny spot as an alternative—there may be a place for such an impromptu tomato patch somewhere in your yard.
+If you don’t have an in-ground spot with that kind of sun, consider whiskey-barrel sized planters positioned in a sunny spot as an alternative—there may be a place for such an impromptu tomato patch somewhere in your yard, driveway, etc.

 back to top